Skip to Content

 Keith is passionate about building a community where no one gets left behind.
 “While on Council, I want to champion a community plan that's family friendly and sustainable as well as a community that supports both big and small business respecting the diversity of our region and its people.
 I want to work with stakeholders to shape a region that attracts and retains the young and old alike, and one that delivers core services to ensure economic growth.”

-Keith has three children and he and his partner, Teresa, have been together for over 25 years.
 To unwind at the end of a busy day, he walks the trails with his dog, reads, travels, follows hockey and is a keen golfer.
-But his true passions continue to be his family and his community.
+But his true passion continues to be his community.
 “I will never stop learning.
 I like to think of myself as approachable, respectful and a good listener.
 My dream is to see that all voices and people are represented.
 I hope to continue to be a man of the people, for the people.”

 Keith has received the 2012 and 2016 JD Hole Humanitarian Award, the 2012 St. Thomas Service Award and was honoured with one of 38 Queen's Diamond Jubilee Medals distributed by the Canadian Construction Association among over 17,000 Canadian firms, in recognition of achievements that have helped to build the Canada of today and the future.